Humanity4all/AsetNiop4Teensy/README.md

 To Do
 ===============
+* Refactor code to use interrupts - this way there's no risk of missing keypresses, or mouse input
 * Make naming of variables consistent
+* Add support for multiple layers, and custom functions inside those layers
-* Add support for tripple keypresses
+* Add support for tripple keypresses and steno functionality
-* Add mouse mode
+* Add mouse functionality